robinsonb5/EightThirtyTwo/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-	The vbcc C compiler backend may also be distributed together with vbcc C compiler, under vbcc's license.
+	The vbcc C compiler backend may also be distributed together with the vbcc C compiler, under vbcc's license.

 ## Scope
 The project includes a synthesizable CPU core, an assembler, linker,